 The Kooikerhondje guards the area of the duck kooi and keeps it clean from small rodents, like rats, outside of the hunting season.
 Rats are dangerous to the ducks and their nests, as are mice and groundhogs.
 The Kooikerhondje therefore must also be attentive and have a good hunting instinct to fulfill his job.

-The breed is still relatively unknown in North America and it not yet fully recognized as a breed in the USA or Canada, although it has been accepted into the AKC‘s FSS program.
+The breed is still relatively unknown in North America but since January 2018 recognized in the USA into the sporting dog group.
 In the United States, both the UKC and ARBA recognize the breed.
 In the UK, the breed has been removed from the import list and is now eligible to enter Crufts for the Best in Show award.
 Some historians believe the Kooiker may have possibly played a part in the development of the Nova Scotia Duck-Tolling Retriever.